Simarpreetsaini/Thala-7-sneakers-store/README.md

 ## About

-This is my sneaker store website created using HTML and CSS.
-I made this project to practice responsive web design without using Bootstrap.
+I made this sneaker store website using HTML and CSS.
+The main purpose of this project was to practice making different pages and using Flexbox.

+I did not use Bootstrap.

 ## Pages

-- Home Page
+- Home
-- Product Page
+- Products
-- Cart Page
+- Cart
-- Payment Page

-## Features

-- Responsive layout
-- Navigation bar
-- Product section
-- Shopping cart
-- Payment form
+- Payment
-- Hover effects

-## Technologies Used
+## What I Used

 - HTML
 - CSS
 - Flexbox
+- Font Awesome

 ## What I Learned

+I learned how to:

-- How to create multiple web pages
+- create links between different HTML pages
-- How to use Flexbox for layout
+- arrange items using Flexbox
+- make product sections
-- How to make a responsive website
+- create a shopping cart layout
-- How to add hover effects using CSS

-## Challenges

-- Making the layout responsive on different screen sizes.
+- make the layout change on smaller screens
-- Aligning the product cards correctly.
-- Adjusting spacing and images.
+- use hover effects

+## Problems I Faced

+One problem I had was getting the cart layout to work properly on smaller screens.

+At first the cart and order summary stayed beside each other even when the screen became small.
+I solved this by using a media query and changing the Flexbox direction.

+I also had problems with spacing between the product image and product information.

 ## How to Run

 1. Download the project.
 2. Open the project folder.
-3. Open `index.html` in your browser.
+3. Open index.html in a browser.